haniffalab/FCA_bone_marrow/README.md

 Thymus 10X data were sourced from Park et al 2020, "A cell atlas of human thymic development defines T cell repertoire formation".

-DS/non-DS FBM 10X and FBM BCR-/TCR-enriched VDJ were novel datasets produced for this study (FASTQ and count matrices available at ArrayExpress E-MTAB-9389).
-DS and non-DS FBM SS2 were novel datasets produced for this study (FASTQ and count matrices available at ArrayExpress E-MTAB-9801).

 ABM and CB 10X data were sourced from the publicly available Immune Cell Atlas: https://data.humancellatlas.org/explore/projects/cc95ff89-2e68-4a08-a234-480eca21ce79

+The raw and processed DS/non-DS fetal bone marrow 10x GEX/BCR-/TCR-enriched scRNA-seq data for this study are deposited at ArrayExpress or European Nucleotide Archive, with accession codes as follows: E-MTAB-9389, E-MTAB-10042 and ERP125305.
+Related accession codes for this study (including Smart-seq2 and CITE-seq data) are linked to the main accession at E-MTAB-9389 and include: E-MTAB-9801 for fetal BM Smart-seq2; XXX for BG fetal BM CD34+ CITE-seq / CB CD34+ CITE-seq / fetal BM MNC CITE-seq

 See Human Cell Atlas for more details.